worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ---

-"You're asking about Sarah Chen," Roth said when Amanda arrived.
+"You're asking about Liv Chen," Roth said when Amanda arrived.
 Her voice was thin but clear.
 "I wondered when someone would."

 "You knew her?"